ci-for-research/self-hosted-runners/ubuntu-docker/README.md

 #### Temporary mode

-The command below will run the docker image and setup the runner.
+The command below will run the docker image and set up the runner.
 When user presses `CTRL+C`, it automatically removes the runner from GitHub and removes the Docker container as well.

 ```shell
 docker run --rm --name ga-runner \